finos/datahub/docs/synthetic-data-roadmap/synthetic-data-requirements-gathering.md

 # Synthetic Data Approach for Gathering Requirements

-The following items describe the steps needed to gathering the Synthetic Data requirements for DataHub and DataHelix.
+The following items describe the steps needed to gather the Synthetic Data requirements for DataHub and DataHelix.

 1. Synthetic Data Requirements Obtained and Available in DataHub GitHub